Ready to impress at your Apple interview?

 Apple's economic footprint is massive.
 As of 2018, the company supported 450,000 US jobs and is projected to directly contribute $350 billion to the US economy by 2023.
 And even non-tech lovers want to land a job at Apple!
 Apple employs individuals in several disciplines, including technology, marketing, administrative, retail, operations, and accounting.

-If you're part of the group that would love working at Apple, you're probably not surprised to learn that the company's interview process can be quite grueling; the company is known for asking a combination of challenging puzzle-based and behavioral questions.
+If you're part of the group that would love working at Apple, you're probably not surprised to learn that the company's interview process can be quite grueling; the company is known for asking a combination of challenging puzzle-based and behavioral interview questions.

 How to answer Apple interview questions